 Flexible material is increasingly important in snack packaging.
 And it helps if the machinery is flexible as well.

 Snack packaging is a large and consistently growing segment of the U.S. food market.
 According to IRI data quoted by Bakery & Snacks Magazine, the top eight salty-snack categories showed sales growth from mid-2016 to mid-2017 ranging from 0.35% (pretzels) to 9.7% (ready-to-eat popcorn), reaching collective sales of $22.6 billion.
-Flexible film is the most frequent packaging material choice for many snacks, from salty-snack bags to pouches of candy.
+Flexible film is the most frequent packaging material choice for many snacks, from salted snack packaging to pouches of candy.

-There are many kinds of snacks, and they can be packaged in many sizes of bags and pouches, from single-serve to stock-up size.
+There are many kinds of snacks, and they can be packaged in many sizes of bags and pouches, from single-serve to family size.
 Large trade customers, especially non-traditional food channels like club stores, are increasingly asking for unique packaging sizes and configurations.
-Flexibility is therefore vital to many snack producers’ operations.
+Machine flexibility is therefore vital to many snack producers’ operations.

 As with many other products, getting the most variety out of the least amount of equipment is often the key to success in snack packaging.
 Doing that with vertical form-fill-seal (VFFS) equipment means paying attention to the specific needs of both product and package size.

 Changing among bag styles is more involved.
 Flexible bags come in dozens of varieties.
-These include pillow bags, (flat seals top and bottom), flat- and round-bottomed bags, RoPack standup pouches, Flex Cans (flat top and bottom), and more; many of these have variations such as resealable closures or “carry holes” near the upper seams.
+These include pillow bags, (flat seals top and bottom), flat- and round-bottomed bags, RoPack doy-style stand up pouches, Flex Cans (flat top and bottom), and more; many of these have variations such as resealable closures or “carry holes” near the upper seams.

 Running different bag styles on the same equipment usually means changing out the forming tubes, sealing jaws, and sometimes the film rolls.
 For this to be done efficiently, these components must be designed for no-tool changeout, with fasteners attached to the components and the machine’s frame.
 (One of the challenges in no-tool design is making the fastening components easy to access and manipulate, while avoiding creases, corners or other areas where product residue could accumulate and create a sanitary hazard.)